Harper Adams University

 - Placement experience and high employability of students.

-- High standard of resources to support teaching, including the farm and other specialist resources in food, and land-based engineering.
+- High standard of resources to support teaching, including the university farm and other specialist resources in food, land-based engineering and veterinary sciences.

 - 41,000 books and 3,000 journals in the Bamford Library, making it one of the largest specialist land-based collections in the UK.